mjpernot/rmq-metadata/README.md

     - encoding = "utf-8"
       -> Encoding set used in the Stanford NLP processing.
       -> Default setting is the utf-8 encoding code.
-      -> The utf-8 code will work in most cases, do not recommend changing.
+      -> The utf-8 code will work in most cases, do not recommend changing this value.
     - token_types = ["LOCATION", "PERSON", "ORGANIZATION"]
       -> Categories for the tokens for Stanford NLP and textract.
       -> Do not change unless you understand Stanford NLP and textract modules.
     - textract_codes = ["utf-8", "ascii", "iso-8859-1"]
       -> Encoding values for the textract module.
       -> Do not change unless you understand textract module.
-  * Do not change these unless you are familar with RabbitMQ.
-    - port = 5672
-    - exchange_type = "direct"
-    - x_durable = True
-    - q_durable = True
-    - auto_delete = False
   * The next entry is the queue_list.
 This is a list of dictionaries.
 Each dictionary within the list is the unique combination of queue name and routing key.
 Therefore, each queue name and routing key will have its own dictionary entry within the list.
 Make a copy of the dictionary for each combination and modify it for that queue/routing key setup.
 Below is a break out of the dictionary.
   *  Recommend the mode, ext, stype settings ARE NOT changed, unless you have a good understanding of the system.
     - "queue": "QUEUE_NAME"